 Study Demonstrates Clearly Less Use Of Medicine And Significant Decreased Costs With Chiropractic Care

-Spectacular decreases in the utilisation of medical services and their resultant costs were observed when Doctors of Chiropractic were used as primary care physicians.
+Spectacular decreases in the utilization of medical services and their resultant costs were observed when Doctors of Chiropractic were used as primary care physicians.

 A study over a seven-year period followed members of an Independent Practice Association which permitted Doctors of Chiropractic to be selected as their first contact providers, and based on over 70,000 member-months, demonstrated decreases of 60.2 percent in hospital admissions, 59 percent hospital days, 62 percent outpatient surgeries and procedures, and 85 percent pharmaceutical costs when compared with conventional medicine.